Roger Sherman Greene II: Rockefeller Foundation

 Tension developed, however, between Greene and the Rockefeller Foundation.
-This was partly the result of Greene's character and style.
-To many he seemed the archetypical New Englander, austere, righteous, and rigid; and he was, indeed, highly principled and uncompromising.
-He regarded with contempt the increasing involvement of John D. Rockefeller III in China Medical Board affairs and would do nothing to appease that young man's sensibilities.
-A host of financial issues, born of the board's depression-ridden desire to cut expenses, served as irritants, but the major issue became the future of the department of religion at Peking Union Medical College.
+He regarded the increasing involvement of John D. Rockefeller III in China Medical Board affairs with contempt.
+A host of financial issues, due to the board's desire to cut expenses, served as irritants, but the major issue became the future of the department of religion at Peking Union Medical College.
 In founding the college in 1916, John D. Rockefeller Jr., had acquired the facilities of a British missionary medical school and had declared his intention to continue the school's religious atmosphere.
 Greene, however, had come to believe that the effort to instill Christianity in medical and nursing students was an anachronism in modern China.
-As Chinese nationalism grew more intense in the 1920s and 1930s, both students and faculty objected to the department of religion.
-Regarding the department as expendable during the budget crisis, Greene fought hard for his beliefs, but lost out in a confrontation with the Rockefellers.
-He resigned from the China Medical Board in 1934, and later the same year, by direction of the board, submitted his resignation from the Peking Union Medical College as of July 1935.
+As Chinese nationalism grew in the 1920s and 1930s, both students and faculty objected to the department of religion.
+Regarding the department as expendable during the budget crisis, Greene lost in a confrontation with the Rockefellers.
+He resigned from the China Medical Board in 1934 and, later the same year, by direction of the board, submitted his resignation from the Peking Union Medical College, effective July 1935.

 Greene emerged from semi-retirement in the late 1930s as a leader in organizations formed to work for the support of China and Great Britain against Japan and Germany.
-From 1938 to 1941 he served as chairman of the American Committee for Non-Participation in Japanese Aggression and from 1940 to 1941 as associate director of William Allen White's Committee to Defend America by Aiding the Allies.
-For both organizations he lobbied with federal officials for American assistance to China.
-More than any other private citizen, Greene had the attention of Stanley K. Hornbeck, the State Department's powerful senior advisor for Far Eastern Affairs.
-Almost alone, he kept the Committee to Defend America from focusing its entire campaign on the war in Europe.
+From 1938 to 1941, he served as chairman of the American Committee for Non-Participation in Japanese Aggression and, from 1940 to 1941, as associate director of William Allen White's Committee to Defend America by Aiding the Allies.
+He lobbied with federal officials for American assistance to China for both organizations.
+Greene had the attention of Stanley K. Hornbeck, the State Department's senior advisor for Far Eastern Affairs.
+He kept the Committee to Defend America from focusing its entire campaign on the war in Europe.